ssfsx17/sky-islands/readable.md

 happens first, it explodes and targets the 5-foot square, as well as all side-adjacent and corner-adjacent 5-foot squares.
 Uses your magical stats and is opposed by magical stats.
-If your Magical Accuracy is more than 1.5x a target's Magical Evasion, then you cause an additional effect based on the element used.
+If your Magical Accuracy is more than 1.5x a target’s Magical Evasion, then you cause an additional effect based on the element used.
 Refer to Elemental Shot for the additional effect.